McKay Centralizer Algebras: Introduction

 In this paper, we examine the McKay correspondence from the point of view of Schur-Weyl duality.
 Since the McKay graph provides a way to encode the rules for tensoring by $\VV$, it is natural to consider the $k$-fold tensor product module $\VV^{\otimes k}$ and to study the centralizer algebra $\Z_k(\G) = \End_\G( \VV^{\otimes k})$ of endomorphisms that commute with the action of $\G$ on $\VV^{\otimes k}$.
 The algebra $\Z_k(\G)$ provides essential information about the structure of $\VV^{\ot k}$ as a $\G$-module, as the projection maps from $\VV^{\ot k}$ onto its irreducible $\G$-summands are idempotents in $\Z_k(\G)$, and the multiplicity of $\G^\lambda$ in $\VV^{\ot k}$ is the dimension of the $\Z_k(\G)$-irreducible module corresponding to $\lambda$.
 The problem of studying centralizer algebras of tensor powers of the natural $\G$-module $\VV = \CC^2$ for $\G \subseteq \SU_2$ via the McKay correspondence is discussed in \cite[4.7.d]{GHJ} in the general framework of derived towers, subfactors, and von Neumann algebras, an approach not adopted here.
 Our aim is to develop the structure and representation theory of the algebras $\Z_k(\G)$ and to show how they are controlled by the combinatorics of the representation graph $\mathcal R_\VV(\G)$ (the Dynkin diagram) via double-centralizer theory (Schur-Weyl duality).

-In particular, \begin{itemize} \item the irreducible $\Z_k(\G)$-modules are indexed by the vertices of $\mathcal R_\VV(\G)$ which correspond to the irreducible modules $\G^\lambda$ that occur in $\VV^{\ot k}$; \item the dimensions of these modules enumerate walks on $\mathcal R_\VV(\G)$ of $k$ steps; \item the dimension of $\Z_k(\G)$ equals the number of walks of $2k$ steps on $\mathcal R_\VV(\G)$ starting and ending at the node 0, which corresponds to the trivial $\G$-module and is the affine node of the Dynkin diagram; \item the Bratteli diagram of $\Z_k(\G)$ (see Section \ref{subsec:Bratteli}) is constructed recursively from $\mathcal R_\VV(\G)$; and \item when $k$ is less than or equal to the diameter of the graph $\mathcal R_\VV(\G)$, the algebra $\Z_k(\G)$ has generators labeled by nodes of $\mathcal R_\VV(\G)$, and the relations they satisfy are determined by the edge structure of $\mathcal R_\VV(\G)$. \end{itemize}
+The itemized results below, which follow from known facts on Schur-Weyl duality (see for example, \cite[Secs.
+3B and 68]{CR} and \cite[Secs.~3 and 5]{HR2}), can be used for any finite group $\G$ and any finite-dimensional $\G$-module $\VV$.
+In this work, we will apply them to the case $\G$ is a finite subgroup of $\SU_2$ and $\VV=\CC^2$.
+More details will be given in Section 1.4. \msk